-- Write double-spaced, TNR, 12 point, and always show your word count (excluding words in glossaries and reference lists). - Collaboration in groups extends only to brainstorming, sharing sources, and peer reviewing-it does not extend to the actual writing.
-You write your own work-there are no multiple-author assignments in this course. - I may change the course by adding or dropping an assignment.
-As this will change the total points available, I will base final grades on a percentage of the possible points earned. - There is no required textbook.
+Collaboration in groups extends only to brainstorming, sharing sources, and peer reviewing-it does not extend to the actual writing.
+You write your own work-there are no multiple-author assignments in this course.

+I may change the course by adding or dropping minor assignments like quizzes and short take-home exercises that change the total points available.
+In this case, I will base final grades on a percentage of points earned.